 We have established strong relationships with member law firms, barristers and institutions, and we are keen to expand our membership to include corporate legal units and to expand our services by establishing strong links with corporate sponsors.
 Whether it is financial support through membership fees, donations for immediate or perpetual use, sponsorship of a special project or the secondment of an in-house lawyer, LawRight encourages corporate involvement and has the structure, management and runs on the board to support and sustain it.

 LawRight's insurance covers involvement by a corporate legal unit participating in our services.
-The National Pro Bono Resource Centre has introduced a Professional Indemnity Insurance Scheme to encourage lawyers that work in corporations and government to undertake pro bono legal work.
+The Australian Pro Bono Centre has introduced a Professional Indemnity Insurance Scheme to encourage lawyers that work in corporations and government to undertake pro bono legal work.
 Cover is available at no charge to the applicant.